jcraigk/phishin/README.md

   * Per page controls
   * can LayoutWrapper and Layout be combined? or renamed?
   * Reduce waveform filesize?
+  * Link locations to map in lists like https://jcktest.ngrok.io/play/011021 (?)

 TEST URLS
 https://jcktest.ngrok.io/1990-06-16/you-enjoy-myself